-15.2.2.6 Difference between Data Markers and Analysis Markers
+14.2.2.6 Difference between Data Markers and Analysis Markers

-Data Markers define a sub-range that you select using the Data Selector tool.
-If you want to remove the data markers from a graph, you can select Data: Clear Data Markers from the main menu, or click the Clear Data Markers
+• Data Markers define a sub-range that you select using the Data Selector tool.

+If you want to remove the data markers from a graph, you can select Data: Clear Data Markers from the main menu, or click the Clear Data Markers button on the Markers and Locks toolbar.

-• When the analysis routine is completed, Data Markers are replaced with Analysis Markers.
+When the analysis routine is completed, Data Markers are replaced with Analysis Markers.
 By default, Analysis Markers will not show if the analysis is done on the entire dataset.
 If performed on a subrange, Analysis Markers will show at the beginning and end of that subrange.
 To modify the data range and rerun your analysis, you must right-click an analysis marker and choose Change Parameters....
 Change the Input Data range and rerun the analysis.